-To gain the trust of visitors and increase your CTR, you should get hold of SSL (secure socket layer) certificates and move your site to HTTPS.
+To gain the trust of visitors and increase your CTR, you definitely set up a SSL (secure socket layer) certificate and move your site to HTTPS.

 Old HTTP websites are no longer secure and can lower your CTR as users won’t trust clicking them.
 You can get SSL certificates from different authorities or even from your hosting provider.

-Users that are familiar with your website or brand are more likely to click-through.
+Users that are familiar with your website or brand are more likely to click through.
 To increase awareness, you can run retargeting ads to visitors and boost your CTR.
-You can use Google Adwords, Facebook, and other social media platforms to run retargeting ads.
+You can use Google Ads, Facebook, and other social media platforms to run retargeting ads.

-25. Optimize for Mobile – With 95% of all organic searches in the US coming from mobiles, it’s important that your website is mobile optimized.
+With 63% of all organic searches in the US coming from mobile devices, it’s important that your website is mobile optimized.
 If your site doesn’t function properly on mobile, visitors will hit the back button and you’ll risk the chance of low CTR.